-LGBT and Allies is a student organization at K-State for lesbian, gay, Trans, bi, and questioning students and allies.
+The Sexuality and Gender Alliance is a student organization at K-State for lesbian, gay, Trans, bi, and questioning students and allies.

-The goal for the LGVMA Student Chapter is to offer students a forum for discussion and an environment where they can feel welcome and open.
+The goal for Broad Spectrum is to offer students a forum for discussion and an environment where they can feel welcome and open.
 The organization coordinates and promotes activities that educate the campus and local communities on issues surrounding the lgbt community.